 - your residency status and its impact, for example, on your ability to access the NHS and to vote.

 For UK-based organisations, any requirement for employees to work abroad for at least a month must be included in the written statement of particulars.
-This should be issued to all employees within two months of starting work.
+This should be issued to all employees within one month of starting work.
 It should specify:

 - how long you are expected to work abroad;